Diversity at Stanford University

 Our undergraduates represent all 50 states and more than 70 countries.
 In our most recent freshman class, 19% were the first in their families to attend college, and 12% were international students.
 In the total undergraduate student body, 23% of students identify themselves as Asian/Asian American, 7% as Black/African American, 17% as Hispanic/Latinx, 1% as Native American/Native Hawaiian/Alaska Native, and 9% as two or more races.

 In addition to geographic, racial, and ethnic diversity, the Stanford community attracts a wide array of socioeconomic statuses, genders and gender expressions, sexual orientations, religions, cultures, and educational backgrounds.

 Curiosity and openness to new ideas are central to the rigorous liberal arts education at Stanford.
 From a vibrant residential environment to intellectually charged classrooms, in every corner of campus, students are engaged and diversity is celebrated.
 We value diversity of thought and encourage all students to bring their beliefs, passions, and perspectives to campus with the willingness to share them, develop them, and see them change.
 By broadly defining and embracing diversity, Stanford allows students to learn just as much from one another as they do from our world-class faculty.
 As a result, Stanford students discover how they can positively impact the world around them.

-Stanford is committed to a need-blind admission policy for US citizens and eligible non-citizens and to providing a comprehensive financial aid program for all admitted students demonstrating need.
-Approximately 70% of our students receive some form of financial assistance, with 83% graduating debt-free.
-To learn more, go to financialaid.stanford.edu).
+Stanford is committed to a need-blind admission policy for US citizens and eligible non-citizens and to providing a comprehensive financial aid program for all admitted students who demonstrate need.
+Approximately 68% of undergraduate students receive some form of financial assistance, with 83% graduating debt-free.
+To learn more, go to financialaid.stanford.edu.